 Asanja Moru is owned and run by Asanja Africa, a family business with a portfolio featuring properties in the wildlife-rich Serengeti and Ruaha national parks.
-This property has been awarded a Certificate of Excellence from TripAdvisor!
+Its sister property is Asanja Grumeti.
 The accommodation is booked on a full-board basis, including all meals, a selection of alcoholic and non-alcoholic drinks, the majority of activities, parking, Wi-Fi, and a laundry service.
 One bed may be added to each bedroom, incurring a reduced cost for children aged under 12 years.

 ACCESS & LOCATION: